nlef/moonraker-telegram-bot/docs/content/sample-config.md

 #   Default is false.
 #   This value should be boolean.
 #silent_commands: false
-#   Sends all other messages (for example the emergency stop confirmation) without an alert.You still get a "red" notification,
+#   Sends all other messages (for example the emergency stop confirmation) without an alert.
+You still get a "red" notification,
 #   but it does not have sound or vibration.
 #   Sadly the bot API does not permit sending "grey" completely silent messages.
 There is no way to work around that.
 #   Default is false.